millerStudentCouncil/millerStudentCouncil.github.io/OMN.md

 # Outdoor movie night!

-##Rio 2
+##Lego Movie
-##The first Outdoor Movie Night is coming up!
+##The second Outdoor Movie Night is coming up!

-On Saturday September 13,come to the miller field at 7:15 For a FREE Movie!
+On Friday October 3,come to the miller field at 7:15 For a FREE Movie!

 The movie will be starting at 7:30 and ending at 9:30